Singular-Bean/Caching_Projects/README.md

 Although the program is only using 5 numbers, I think this has worked quite well because it has mainly returned wingers, or other very technically minded players.
-This could potentially be used to find replacements for players who are aging or on their way out, from leagues which are maybe under-valued in the transfer market.
-Another way this could potentially be used is to see how rare a player's profile is.
-For example, if you run the program and all of the residuals are very high, it could mean that the player has a very unique profile.
+This could potentially be used to find replacements for players who are aging or on their way out, with players from leagues which are maybe undervalued in the transfer market.
+Another way this could potentially be used is to see how rare aplayer's profile is.
+For example, if you run the program and all of the returned residuals are very high, it could mean that the player has a unique profile.

-Below is a screenshot from sofascore's "compare attribute penetagons" feature, comparing Lamine Yamal (greem) with Noni Madueke (blue).
-I think that this shows that the pentagons have similar shapes, even though the sizees are different because of the different skill levels of the players:
+Below is a screenshot from sofascore's "compare attribute penetagons" feature, comparing Lamine Yamal (green) with Noni Madueke (blue).
+I think that this shows that the pentagons have similar shapes, even though the sizes are different because of the different skill levels of the players:

 ![img.png](img.png)